Tech, energy stocks lead major indexes lower in US trading

 Stocks edged lower on Wall Street as investors review the latest corporate earnings reports and cautiously watch the latest virus surge for its impact on economic growth.

-Every major index is coming off of weekly gains last week, and the S&P 500 set a record high on Friday.
+Every major index is coming off of weekly gains last week, which ended with record highs by the S&P 500 and the Dow.

-Technology and industrial companies were among the biggest weights on the broader market.
-Micron Technology fell 1.4% and General Electric fell 1.2%.
+Technology companies were among the biggest weights on the broader market.
+Micron Technology fell 1.9%.

 Airbnb, DoorDash and Walt Disney are all set to release their latest financial results on Thursday.